nicm42/100-days-of-code-v2/log4.md

 **Day 18: 11th August 2021**
 Today's coding time was while I was mostly waiting for things after I'd supposedly finished work, so I decided to install Drupal locally.
 I knew it would be a pain and things would go wrong because that's always what happens and I was right.
 But I got there in the end and have a working local installation of Drupal!
 Very exciting.

+**Day 19: 12th August 2021**
+I went back to Drupal and spent a while trying to work out how to get Docker to run.
+I knew yesterday that not following every single installation step would come back to bite me.
+Once I got into Drupal I read some of the user guide, but decided I'm not sure it's going to help much and following a tutorial will be better.
+But I did find it needed updating (already) so I had to look up how to do that.
+And that was pretty much my coding time.